Skip to main content

 Rabbits can live for 8-12 yrs+

 Rabbits are herbivores.
-Their diet should be 85% hay/ grass, 5% pellets, 10% vegetables and safe plants, with fresh drinking water always available.
+Their diet should be 85% hay or grass, 5% rabbit pellets, 10% vegetables and safe plants.
+And they should always have plenty of fresh drinking water available.

 Learn more about what to feed your rabbits.